fprime-community/fprime-tutorial-math-component/docs/creating-components-4.md

 In this section you will complete the implementation of the `MathReciever` by filling in `MathReceiver.cpp` and `MathReceiver.hpp`.

 ## Editing the Math Op In Handler
-Fill in the mathOpIn handler: In MathReceiver.cpp, complete the implementation of mathOpIn_handler so that it looks like this:
+Fill in the mathOpIn handler: In MathReceiver.cpp, complete the implementation of `MathReceiver::mathOpIn_handler()` so that it looks like this:

 ```cpp
 // In: MathReceiver.cpp